-The softening of enrolment demand the last couple of years across BC colleges generally, and at Douglas College specifically, was initially a welcome relief from the unrelenting pressure of the previous decade.
-With the long-term demographic outlook for the Douglas region being for continued population growth, especially among older age groups, the current lull provides an opportunity to restructure the College's offerings and services and to prepare for the future.
+The changing enrolment demand the last couple of years across BC colleges generally, and at Douglas College specifically, was initially a welcome relief at Douglas College from the unrelenting pressure of the previous decade.
+Then the softening demand in many Douglas programs became a cause for concern.
+The enrolment situation seems to be stabilizing this year.
+This provides an opportunity for the College to give more attention to the long-term outlook for continued growth among older age groups in the Douglas region, restructuring the College's offerings and services and to prepare for the future.